ShyFidelity/ShyFidelity/README.md

 - 😄 Pronouns: ...
 - she/her
 - ⚡ Fun facts: ...
-  <h3>If i was dying and could only choose 10 albums to bring to Heaven in no particular order...</h3>
+####If i was dying and could only choose 10 albums to bring to Heaven in no particular order...

             <ul>Drake - Take Care</ul>
             <ul>The Replacements - Tim(Expanded)</ul>